MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

 -  You must have a bot created in [Power Virtual Agent](/power-virtual-agents/nlu-gpt-quickstart#create-a-boosted-bot).

--  [AI chatbot](getting-started/enable-chatbot#add-a-chatbot) must be created and published in the site where you're updating the Power Virtual Agents bot.
+-  [AI chatbot](enable-chatbot.md#add-a-chatbot)must be created and published in the site where you're updating the Power Virtual Agents bot.

 ## Copy the bot schema name